mawais-afz/java-interview-questions/java-oops.md

     Student student2 = new Student(student1); // Creates a copy of student1
     ```

-    Note that Java does not provide automatic copy constructors like C++.
+    Note: that Java does not provide automatic copy constructors like C++.
 You need to implement them explicitly if needed.
 Also, when dealing with reference types, be careful to perform a deep copy if required, to avoid sharing references between the original and copied objects.

-14. **What is a singleton class in Java?
+15. **What is a singleton class in Java?
 Describe the singleton pattern with an example.**

     A Singleton class in Java is a design pattern that restricts the instantiation of a class to a single instance.
 This is useful when exactly one object is needed to coordinate actions across the system, such as managing configuration settings, database connections, or thread pools.